 You can download Ubuntu Studio from the below link.

 I hope this list of “curated and best Linux distributions” helps you pick one for yourself, your friends and co-workers.
 These are based on their current status (active project), prospects (i.e. it has a well-defined vision for the future) and how easy to set up and out-of-the-box experience.

-Finally, which Linux distribution do you think should be in the top 10 list?
+Finally, which Linux distribution should you think should be in the top 10?
 Let me know in the comment box below.